 - 3.1 We expect children to present their work neatly to the best of their ability across all areas of the curriculum. - 3.2 Children should write in HB pencil until a legible and fluent cursive script has been established.
 This usually occurs in Year 4 or 5.
 Some children may benefit from initially using triangular grip pencils and then moving onto standard grip pencils. - 3.3 Children may then move on to writing in pen.
 This should be a handwriting pen.
 Children should not write in their exercise books in biros or gel pens.
-Children in younger years may experience writing in pen when writing up final pieces for display. - 3.4 We recognise the importance of children being able to experience using different materials as a way of developing early mark making skills.
+The only exception to the use of biro is when children are editing a piece of work, using 'purple pen' or editing for punctuation purposes (red,amber and green).
+Children in younger years may experience writing in pen when writing up final pieces for display.
+At the start of year 6 children will be encouraged to write in pen, in preparation for transition to secondary school. - 3.4 We recognise the importance of children being able to experience using different materials as a way of developing early mark making skills.
 Children in lower school will therefore be given the opportunity to use pens and pencils when writing, predominantly in child initiated activities or where children are experiencing difficulty in developing a pincer grip. - 3.5 All maths work should be produced in pencil in all year groups. - 3.6 Colouring pencils only should be used for pictures or in exercise books.
-Felt-tip pens, gel pens or wax crayons should not be used in books.
-When underlining key facts, coloured pencils should be used. - 3.7 Children may use rubbers to rub out mistakes in their work.
-Investigation and problem solving activities may appear with errors, but the purpose of this is to record
+Felt-tip pens,

-- pupil's process of thinking and shows the 'working out'. - 3.8 If children make a mistake when writing in pen, they should put a neat line through their error or may use an erasable ink pen if suitable.
-Correction fluid (tippex) is not allowed. - 3.9 A similar standard of presentation should be encouraged in homework tasks and in other curriculum books. - 3.10 Children may sometimes use notebooks / jotters or draft books.
+- gel pens or wax crayons should not be used in books.
+When underlining key facts, coloured pencils should be used. - 3.7 Children may use rubbers to rub out mistakes in their work if they have noticed errors prior to marking by a Class teacher or teaching assistant.
+Once a question or piece of work has been marked, any errors should be left and a correction made either underneath the error or next to it.
+In Upper School, corrections are made in purple and in Year 1 and middle school, pencil is used.
+Investigation and problem solving activities may appear with errors, but the purpose of this is to record pupil's process of thinking and shows the 'working out'. - 3.8 If children make a mistake when writing in pen, they should put a neat line through their error or may use an erasable ink pen if suitable.
+Correction fluid (tippex) is not allowed. - 3.9 A consistent standard of presentation is encouraged in all curriculum books, including workbooks.
+A similar standard of presentation should be encouraged in homework tasks too. - 3.10 Children may sometimes use notebooks / jotters or draft books.
 Similar standards of presentation are not expected in these types of book where more informal recording is appropriate. - 3.11 Diagrams must be drawn in pencil.
 Felt tip pens should not be used in books. - 3.12 Lines to labels must be drawn in pencil using a ruler.

-4 SECTION FOUR - BOOKS AND FOLDERS
+4 SECTION FOUR - BOOKS